hvianna/audioMotion-analyzer/README.md

 ### `gradient` *string*

-Currently selected color gradient used for analyzer graphs.
+Name of the color gradient used for analyzer graphs.

-It must be the name of a built-in or [registered](#registergradient-name-options-) gradient.
+It must be a built-in or [registered](#registergradient-name-options-) gradient name.
 Built-in gradients are *'classic'*, *'prism'* and *'rainbow'*.

 Defaults to **'classic'**.